Look Before You Leap: An Exploratory Study of Uncertainty Measurement for Large Language Models: Uncertainty Estimation for LLMs

 \item {\bf Task diversity.} Though the usage of LLMs can be described in a general decoding form , tasks that LLMs can solve are of greater diversity.
 Notably, LLMs can be used for user-defined tasks through prompting/few-shot learning (Sec.~\ref{subsec:llms}).
 Therefore, uncertainty estimation methods that are proposed for a specific narrow domain (\eg, text classification) are hard to be used as a general risk assessment technique for LLMs. \end{itemize}

-With these characteristics and challenges in mind, we show the information that we can get from the majority of both open-source and closed-source LLMs in Fig.~\ref{fig:uncertainty_calculation} (A).
+With these characteristics and challenges in mind, we show the information that we can get from the majority of both open-source and closed-source LLMs in Fig.~\ref{fig:uncertainty_calculation} (A) and explore possible existing solutions in this grey box setting for a general usage risk assessment.
+We summarize the necessary information needed in this study in Fig.~\ref{fig:bg:illustration}.
 In most cases, we are only able to obtain the output tokens as well as the probability distribution over the vocabulary for each token.
 Specifically, for closed-source models such as GPT-3~\cite{brown2020language} and GPT-3.5~\cite{gpt-3.5}, one is only able to obtain the top-$k$ probabilities (\ie, $k$ possible tokens with the highest probabilities) for each predicted token.
 Formally, we can formulate the uncertainty estimation in our study as

 where $P$ is either the probability distribution or top-$k$ probabilities for each token.

 Finally, we select twelve uncertainty estimation methods covering \textit{single deterministic methods}, \textit{Bayesian methods}, and \textit{test-time augmentation methods} (see discussion in Sec.~\ref{subsec:risk_assessment}).
 We categorize our uncertainty estimation methods based on the number of inferences required and detail them in the following.